 Restore Lost Avvo Traffic With Tracking Parameters

 As we noted, visits from Avvo have recently become slightly more difficult to track.
 This is due to Avvo implementing a Secure Socket Layer (SSL) certificate for its website.
 You may occasionally notice a small padlock icon in front of the URL in the address bar of your browser, a simple visual cue that your actions on that site are being encrypted.
 You will also notice the full URL in the address bar has “https” instead of “http”—the ‘s’ meaning secure.
 Now that Avvo is on https because of this security inconsistency if your website is on http, referral information is being lost in Google Analytics.
 But there is a solution.
-Google Analytics accepts and logs tracking parameters at the end of a URL in order to give us some control of how you track visits from other sites.
+Google Analytics accepts and logs tracking parameters at the end of a URL in order to give us some control over how you track visits from other sites.
 If you pay attention close enough, you will occasionally notice these parameters on the links you click on.

 Appending the query string “?utm_source=avvo&utm_medium=referral&utm_campaign=avvo_click” to the link to your website will allow you to see these visits in Google Analytics.
 These parameters in no way change your website or direct visitors to a different page; they simply pass along a bit more information about how they arrived there.